brittojo7n/SynapseInjector/README.md

     ```sh
     msbuild SynapseInjector/SynapseInjector.vcxproj /p:Configuration=Release /p:Platform=x64
     ```
-3. The compiled `SynapseInjector.exe` will be located in the `SynapseInjector/x64/Release/` direct**ory.
+3. The compiled `SynapseInjector.exe` will be located in the `SynapseInjector/x64/Release/` directory.

 **NOTE:** The antivirus may flag it as a virus since computer viruses use similar program to inject code into system processes and infect the system.
 Make sure to disable or even create an exception for the long run.